Elastic Bayesian Model Calibration: Introduction

 \cite{boteler2006dynamic} performed a series of experiments where a flyer was shot from a gas gun into a plate and the velocity of the opposite surface of the plate was measured (as a function of time) as the resultant shock wave moved through it.
 This experiment has similarities to the Z-machine example above, except that the shock waves that propagate through the plate are driven by the flyer's impact instead of the more continuous electrical current drive.
 Figure \ref{fig:walters} shows three velocimetry curves measured during three of these flyer plate gas gun experiments. \cite{walters2018bayesian} used these experiments to parameterize a strength model for aluminum.
 Also similar to the Z-machine computer model, flyer plate impact simulations include both inputs to be calibrated (strength model parameters) and experiment-specific parameters that are uncertain (e.g., the exact velocity of the flyer).

 The structure of the rest of this paper is as follows.
-Section \ref{sec:review} gives a high level overview of model calibration based on the \cite{kennedy2001bayesian} framework.
+Section \ref{sec:review} gives a high level overview of model calibration based on the \cite{kennedy2001bayesian} framework and functional response extensions.
 Section \ref{sec:align} describes the types of variability for functional output, functional alignment with a proper distance metric, and how to measure the amount of variability in amplitude and phase space.
-Section \ref{sec:ebcalibration} describes the elastic Bayesian model calibration method as well as various modeling choices in Section \ref{sec:ebmc_choices}.
-Section \ref{sec:simresults} gives two simulation studies comparing the proposed elastic functional calibration method with functional response calibration that does not account for misalignment.
+Section \ref{sec:ebcalibration} describes how to use the measures of variation in our elastic Bayesian model calibration method, and various modeling choices are described in Section \ref{sec:ebmc_choices}.
+Section \ref{sec:simresults} gives two simulated examples comparing the proposed elastic functional calibration method with functional response calibration that does not account for misalignment.
 Section \ref{sec:results} applies the proposed method to the two material model calibration problems detailed above.
 Lastly, Section \ref{sec:discussion} provides general conclusions and considerations on future work.
+Supplementary material includes an additional simulated example.